Category Archives: Staging

 Try to view your home through the eyes of potential buyers and notice what you can easily “tweak” about your home that bothers you.
 The best way to “see” your home through the eyes of a buyer is to start by standing across the street and then standing in the front entrance doorway and notice what “pops out” at you both positive and negative.
 Ask yourself “what would make me want to come in and view the rest of this home rather than jump back in my car and leave?”
 Do the same thing as you walk through the rest of your home.
 Stand in the doorway of each room and make a mental note or jot down on paper “what do you first notice?”
 “Does the room feel inviting or uncomfortable?”
 Be honest with yourself.
 It is also a great idea to ask your friends or extended family members, who do not live with you to “honestly” help you find items and points of interest that could be featured, improved or removed since it is difficult to “see” your own home through the eyes of a visitor.
 The outside is just as important as the inside of the house.
 I call Tree Dr – Tree Surgeons whenever there are tree stumps that need to be removed.

 The job of the home stager is to make the home more desirable to the potential buyers by making free or inexpensive improvements.
-Consider buying curb painting stencils and replace you house numbers to make it more appealing to buyers.
+Consider buying curb painting stencils and replace your house numbers to make it more appealing to buyers.
+You may also order a new front door from door suppliers to further improve your home’s curb appeal.

 As an accredited staging professional, I help my sellers to make small changes that make the home much more desirable to buyers.
 The changes we use to improve the home’s appearance are often free or cost very little, mainly just a few inexpensive supplies and or reusing what we already have available in the home.
 I consider myself very fortunate to know and work with very talented professional home stagers and decorators who are available to me for consultations.
 As a member of my international home staging association, which is very different than my real estate multiple listing services and association networks and groups, I have the unique opportunity to work, communicate, brain storm, and exchange ideas with some of the best and most talented home stagers and decorating professionals both locally and around the world!